TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9486/README.md

 *Compilation details using the latest version of dtc, to build new working drivers for kernel 5.4, are given further down this page.*

 ### Kernel 5.10
-A Waveshare 3.5" 480x320 ILI9486 type C display, were tested with the [**Waveshare LCD-show**](https://github.com/waveshare/LCD-show) drivers.
+A Waveshare 3.5" 480x320 ILI9486 type C display, were tested with the a Raspberry Pi 4B and the [**Waveshare LCD-show**](https://github.com/waveshare/LCD-show) drivers, compiled as specified in the Waveshare Wiki.
 This driver functioned well when using the new (Feb 2021) Raspberry Pi Linux 5.10.11 kernel.
-See the two photos below.
+Refer to the two photos below.

 <p align="left">
 <img src="images/LCD-C-K51011a.png" width="350" />